 The Balsamean™ (Ball-sah-MAY-en)– Balsamea is the forest refuge I live in, named for Abies balsamea, the balsam fir tree.
 Living there makes me The Balsamean, of course.
 The blog is about my forest-dependent lifestyle and the nature of things here.
 It’s a biophilia thing.

-I am immersed in Balsamea and it in me.
-It would not be Balsamea without my influence.
-It would be just woods.
-Balsamea is the product of the union of my relationship with these woods.
-There are not two natures, human and non-human.
+Ultimately, there are not two natures, human and non-human.
 There is one, and humanity is part of it.
 I am a sylvan, meaning of the forest, not merely in the forest.

 However, I am no Daniel Boone or Tarzan.
 I’m more inspired by John Muir, John Burroughs, Rachel Carson, Aldo Leopold, Barry Lopez and Thoreau than by Jim Bridger, Kit Carson or fictional Jeremiah Johnson, although I love the movie, and some of the frontiersmen said funny things, like Jeremiah’s “I’m a fine figure of a man.”
 I am only a reasonable figure of a man.